Irfan-Firosh/TokBot/README.md

 - **Reddit Content Extraction**: Fetch viral posts from multiple subreddits with advanced filtering
 - **Audio Generation**: Convert Reddit post text to speech using Cartesia TTS API
 - **Image Generation**: Create formatted images with Reddit post titles and subreddit names
-- **TikTok Upload**: Automatically upload generated content to TikTok
+- **Dropbox Upload**: Automatically upload final videos to Dropbox for storage and distribution
+- **Zapier Integration**: Seamless integration with Buffer for automated social media scheduling
 - **Google Sheets Logging**: Track processed posts and their performance metrics
 - **Flexible Configuration**: Environment-based configuration for all API keys and settings